georgestam/oromi/login-timeline.md

 layout: page
 ---

-This is a timeline of my life for my family and friends.
-If you think that you know me (enough) send me and email and I will let you know the login details.
+This section is password protected and includes a timeline of my life, family and friends.
+So if you can have access, then we love each other!

 <div class="text-center">
   <a href="/posts" class="btn btn--primary">Posts by Year</a>